damonitor/damo/USAGE.md

 By default, `damo report access` shows all regions that sorted by their start address.
-Different users would have different interest to regions having specific access pattern.
+Different users would have different interest to regions having specific access patterns.
 Someone would be interested in hot and small regions, while some others are interested in cold and big regions.

 For such cases, users can make it to sort regions with specific access pattern values as keys including `access_rate`, `age`, and `size` via